Ian Gibbons (biochemist): Patent lawsuit

-After Fuisz studied publicly available patent information about Theranos' technology, he filed his own patent for a physician-alert mechanism that could be embedded in a testing device, which he identifying was not covered by any Theranos patents.
+After Fuisz studied publicly available patent information about Theranos' technology, he filed his own patent for a physician-alert mechanism that could be embedded in a testing device, which he identified was not covered by any Theranos patents.
 Without owning this patent, Theranos would have needed a license from Fuisz's patent to cover physician/patient alerts – a desirable feature in a medical analyzer.
 When Theranos discovered Fuisz had filed his patent, it responded by filing a lawsuit for patent theft alleging Fuisz had misused Theranos' existing patent technology.

 While researching his defence to the Theranos' lawsuit, Fuisz noted Gibbons was often named as co-inventor with Holmes on many of Theranos' patents.
 He also noted there were similarities between Gibbons' Theranos patents and those he had filed while working for a previous employer, Biotrack.
 In response, Fuisz added Gibbons' name to his list of witnesses to be deposed to answer questions about improper reuse of past work and the identification of Holmes as a co-inventor.

-Ian Gibbons became nervous and depressed when he learnt he would be subpoenaed to testify.
+Gibbons became nervous and depressed when he learnt he would be subpoenaed to testify.
 He wanted to avoid being deposed because he was afraid his job depended on his testimony.
 Rochelle Gibbons assessed his state of mind towards the end of his time at Theranos: "It was hell for him to work there.
 It was complete hell.
 I think that he was very confused about why he was being treated so badly."
-She said Gibbons felt humiliated to be associated with the company's scientific failures.
+She said Ian felt humiliated to be associated with the company's scientific failures.
 He felt pressured by Theranos to lie about the state of the company's research.
-Gibbons believed if he told the truth, he would lose his job, and have limited future job prospects due to his age.
-Gibbons felt he was in a no-win scenario; he thought he would hurt the general populace by not speaking out but also that he would hurt his colleagues if he agreed to speak the truth about the inaccuracy of the Theranos machines.
+Rochelle believed if he told the truth, he would lose his job, and have limited future job prospects due to his age.
+Ian felt he was in a no-win scenario; by not speaking out, he thought, he would be hurting the general populace, but if he agreed to speak the truth, he would hurt his colleagues.